U8NWXD/oppia-wiki/Custom-Pylint-checks.md

 * `"Hello, world!"`
 * `'Hello, world!'`

 After designing any rule, it's important to consider what benign code it will raise errors on (false positives) and what bad code it will miss (false negatives).
-For our rule:

-* False positives

-  * Code that includes the string `Hello, world!` but doesn't print it will still raise errors.
-There probably aren't any good reasons to do this though.

-* False negatives

-  * Code that constructs the string `Hello, world!` instead of including it as a literal will pass the lint check.
-This is an acceptable imperfection though since developers are almost always going to use the string literal when writing a hello world program.

-  * Code that contains `Hello, world!` in a multi-line string will not raise lint errors.
-For example, this will pass the linter:

-    ```python
-    s = """
-    Hello, world!
-    """"
-    ```

-    There's no reason for a developer to do this though, so it's an acceptable imperfection.
+Our rule suffers from the [same problems as the AST checker](#design-the-ast-checker).

 ##### Write the raw checker code